dfbacon/my_first_repository/README.md

 Exercise 0x03.
 Git

-Designed to instruct on how to navigate and use Git and GitHub to edit, share, and collaborate on projects
+Designed to instruct on how to navigate and use Git and GitHub to edit, share, and collaborate on projects.
+This is the GitHub edited version.